ppages01/FP_machinelearning/README.md

-# FP - UofM Data Analytics Project
+# Final Project
+## Note: Notebook is quite large.

+Various models run and some take a few minutes.

 ### Overview of  activities
 * Dataset : Project 2 (Peer 2 Peer Loans Data)